georgerennie/blog/_posts/2024-09-25-clock-gating.md

 ]({{ "/assets/images/clock-gating/icg.png" | relative_url }})

-Using this we can remove the mux from our original circuit, instead driving the DFF's D input directly and using an ICG to gate the clock with the enable signal:
+Using this we can remove the mux from our original circuit, instead driving the flip-flops's data input directly and using an ICG to gate the clock with the enable signal:

 ![
 	An ICG gating a clock with an enable signal has its output fed into the clock